P. P. Chaudhary: Ministerial roles

 Chaudhary was sworn in as Minister of state in the Union Council of Ministers on 5 July 2016 and assumed charge at the Ministry of Electronics and Information Technology.
 As part of his charge, he has worked on bridging the digital divide between urban and rural areas, promoting connection of as many as 1 lakh gram panchayats by the optical fibre network and bringing Wi-fi hotspots to all villages.

 Chaudhary also held the post of Minister of State for Ministry of Law and Justice from 5 July 2016 to 30 May 2019, working with Union Law Minister Ravi Shankar Prasad.
 As Minister of State, Chaudhary represented the Government of India at the Marrakech Law Ministers International Conference on Justice in Marrakech, Morocco, under the theme “the independence of the judiciary” from 01 - 5 April 2018.
 He also led a delegation to the SCO Justice Ministers’ Meeting in Tashkent in October 2017 as MoS.

 Chaudhary was designated the post of Minister of State for Ministry of Corporate Affairs on 3 September 2017.
 As minister of state he undertook a massive drive to strike off names of 2.5 lakh non-compliant shell companies.

+Chairman of the Joint Parliamentary Committee on One Nation, One Election

+In December 2024, P. P. Chaudhary was appointed Chairman of the Joint Parliamentary Committee examining the One Nation, One Election (ONOE) proposal.
+He has led consultations with political parties, Chief Ministers, state governments, constitutional experts and other stakeholders across the country to build consensus on the feasibility and implementation of simultaneous elections.
+Chaudhary has also worked towards developing a necessary legal and constitutional framework for implementing ONOE by the 2029 Lok Sabha election, including exploring the possibility of synchronising the Lok Sabha and Assembly elections across 22 states and Union Territories in the first phase.